aliraja-dev/Data-structures-algorithms-Javascript/readme.md

 ## Implementation

-The algorithms will be implemented in the Javascript language.
-In case, where ES6 provides built in data structures for sets and maps, we will show both built in and a custom implementation of it.
+The algorithms will be implemented in the Java & Javascript languages.
+In case, where ES6 provides built in data structures for sets and maps, I will show both built in and a custom implementation of it.

 ## Evaluation